Bosch (company): Locations

-In North America, Robert Bosch LLC (a wholly owned Bosch subsidiary) has corporate headquarters in Farmington Hills, Michigan.
+In North America, Robert Bosch LLC (a wholly owned Bosch subsidiary) has corporate headquarters in Farmington Hills, Michigan and Plymouth, Michigan.
 Three Research Technology Centers are located in Pittsburgh, Pennsylvania, Sunnyvale, California, and Cambridge, Massachusetts.
 Factories and distribution facilities are located in Mt.
 Prospect, Illinois; Hoffman Estates, Illinois; Broadview, Illinois; Kentwood, Michigan; Warren, Michigan; Owatonna, Minnesota; Waltham, Massachusetts; Clarksville, Tennessee; Anderson, South Carolina; Charleston, South Carolina; New Bern, North Carolina; and 11 other cities.
-There are also two corporate sites in Brazil and ten in Mexico where a central purchasing office for all divisions of Bosch Group is located in Broadview, Illinois.
-In North America, Bosch employs about 24,750 people in 80 locations, generating $8.8 billion in sales in 2006.
+There are also two corporate sites in Brazil and ten in Mexico.
+A central purchasing office for all divisions of Bosch Group is located in Broadview, Illinois.
+In North America, Bosch employs about 41,000 people in over 100 locations, generating US$17.4 billion in annual sales.